open-automation/switch-best-practices/README.md

 <img src="https://i.imgur.com/efuLShX.png">

 ### Private Data Key Namespacing
 When declaring Private Data (PD) keys, you should namespace the values with the program you're working on.
-For example, if a group of flows is being used to gather Switch statistics, a PD key for number of flows should not be _Flow Count_.
+For example, if a group of flows is being used to gather Switch statistics (SS), a PD key for number of flows should not be _Flow Count_.
 A better key would be _SS Flow Count_.
 This ensures developers can understand where the PD originated from as well as ensuring key names do not overlap when sent to functional flows.

 ## Design Patterns